It’s one of the questions most asked to vets, trainers, and breeders… “How big will my puppy get?!”

 During weaning, puppies should have access to quality food as it’s essential to meet their nutritional needs.

 If you want your pup to grow to its full potential, then quality food, for their life stage is essential!

 When your dog reaches their full size will depend on what breed they are.

 Medium, large and giant breed puppies can take anywhere between 12-24 months to be fully grown.

 Small and toy breeds are fully grown at around 12 months.

 It is generally thought that for small breeds a 5oz gain per week is acceptable and for large breeds around 2lb per week.

 If you choose to neuter your dog, it will have an impact on how big your puppy will get.

-It is thought that with the removal of the hormones, the bones don’t receive the message they need to stop growing, so puppyies can grow taller.
+It is thought that with the removal of the hormones, the bones don’t receive the message they need to stop growing, so puppies can grow taller.

-The concern is then the impact on how the joints align and the subsequent development of orthopaedic tissues; desexing should always be considered on a case by case basis in discussion with your veterinarian.
+The concern is then the impact on how the joints align and the subsequent development of orthopedic tissues; desexing should always be considered on a case-by-case basis in discussion with your veterinarian.